stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 isTriple 1 2 : Integer -> Bool
 ```

-Note, how in Idris we can only partially apply a function
+Note, how in Idris we can partially apply a function
 with more than one argument and as a result get a new function
 back.
 For instance, `isTriple 1` applies argument `1` to function
 `isTriple` and as a result returns a new function of